-is therefore subject to regular, planned internal quality assurance checks, verification visits, independent audits and external assurance (for example from the NIAO in respect of the annual accounts).
+The Board received reports on the status of projects for the site; financial management information; budget monitoring; human resource issues and quarterly reports on the delivery of Business Plan objectives.
+All reports/papers conform to a standard layout to ensure the appropriate focus on key issues.
+Financial and performance data is extracted from accounting and operational systems and is therefore subject to regular, planned internal quality assurance checks, verification visits, independent audits and external assurance (for example from the NIAO in respect of the annual accounts).

 The Board considers the information provided to be sufficient to allow it to discharge its strategic planning and corporate governance responsibilities.
+The flow of information is an ongoing process, and the Board continues to review and work with the Interim CEO and staff to develop and / or refine reporting arrangements and formats, as appropriate.